Acromatic/Acromatic/README.md

 </h3>

 <h2 align="center">
-I'm an Autodidact Hobbyist C++23 Game Developer 💻, Photographer 📸, and Designer 🎨
+I'm an Autodidact Hobbyist C++23 Game Developer 💻, Photographer 📸, and Designer 🎨, and so much more...
 </h2>

 I love the entire process of developing creative applications.
 I love to meet new people.
+I like to work on my yard and play with my kids, and make free code for everyone!

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!